code-423n4/2023-06-llama-findings/data/0xWaitress-Q.md

 https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol#L141-L158

-[I-01] 1. isDisapprovalEnabled in LlamaRelativeQuorem should reduce a bool if possible.
+[I-01] 1. isDisapprovalEnabled&isApprovalEnabled in LlamaRelativeQuorem should return a bool if possible.
 The function name is indicative of a bool return as a a standard practice, and this is most of the case in the rest of the codebase.
 A simple revert of pass is quite unusual.

 ```solidity